codefellows-seattle-javascript-401d16/class-41-44-slugchat/Lab-42.md

 #### frontend
 * DONE: create a token reducer for managing your token
 * TODO: create an auth acicons file for making signup and login requests, storing, and clearing the token in the app state.
-  * remember to remove the cookie when the token is removed from the app state
+  * DONE: remember to remove the cookie when the token is removed from the app state
-* create at least the folowing two routes
+* DONE: create at least the folowing two routes
   * `/landing` - display a login with google anchor
   * `/chat` - display a p tag that says chat
-* add as many other routes or pages as you would like
+* DONE: add as many other routes or pages as you would like
-* create an index.html with an anchor tag pointing to the google authoraztion page
+* DONE: create an index.html with an anchor tag pointing to the google authoraztion page
  * configure the query string with correct key value pairs

 ####  Documentation